Deploying Agents¶

 Runs Tab¶

-Lists all runs for this agent.
+Lists all runs for this agent, including runs created from the playground.
 Each run shows:

 - Run ID and status